arseneionut/ludumdare46/docs/questions.md

     text: >-
       Some dude wants in.
 Seems to be nice, but a little high.
 Do you let him in?
-    yes:
+    choices:
+      - text: yes, please come in
+        actions:
           - fun += 15
           - police += 10
           - money -= 5
           - add token1
           - remove token2
           - >-
             message This guy stirred up fun conversations and he seems to be very popular.
 Noise levels are also higher.
-    no:
+      - text: no stoners here
+        actions:
           - fun -= 10
           - police -= 5
           - money -= 5
           - >-
             message People are not very happy with how you handled this person.
             He seemed nice.
     next:
       - 50% -> blabla2
       - 25% -> blabla3